Yugoslav September offensive: Offensive

+On the 1st of September, Yugoslav forces launched an offensive against KLA positions south of Prizren.
+One of the first places that was affected was the village of Lez, where after clashes between Yugoslav forces and KLA, the KLA was defeated and Yugoslav forces captured the village.
+The battle led to the deaths of 15 KLA soldiers, while Yugoslav forces suffered 2 wounded.
+The offensive led to capture of KLA stronghold and on the 5th of September Yugoslav forces forced Albanian villagers to surrender their weapons.
+The offensive also weakened the KLA's 125th Brigade.
+The KLA had 35 killed by the end of the offensive.
+On 9 September, Yugoslav forces launched an offensive and captured Prilep, Reznić, Dasinovac, Gložana and Lake Radonjić.
+British officer John Crossland who was present during the offensive said he personally witnessed Yugoslav soldiers looting Albanian houses.
+By mid-September the Yugoslav army succeeded in destroying towns and villages KLA was present forcing them to withdraw.
+However one of the important areas KLA still had presence remained unfinished, that being central Drenica.
+On the 13th September, the Yugoslav army recaptured Likovac which served as KLA regional headquarters.
 On 22 September, the Yugoslav forces launched an offensive in Central Drenica.
-One of the places the Yugoslav army attacked was Glanasela or Gladno Selo which was captured after several hours of fighting.
+One of the places the Yugoslav army attacked was Gladno Selo which was captured after several hours of fighting.
 KLA withdrew shortly after Fehmi Lladrovci and his wife were killed.
 Serbian police and army attacked from the direction of Klina, southwest of Glogovac, as well from the Cicavica mountains and effectively surrounded KLA forces in Obrinje region.
-According to KLA commander (who was also the former Yugoslav army officer) Naim Maloku during an interview with New York Times, said that the Yugoslav army faced resistance from the KLA in Likovac-Obrinje area, saying that 47 Serbian soldiers and police officers were killed.
+According to KLA commander (who was also former Yugoslav army officer) Naim Maloku during an interview with New York Times, said that the Yugoslav army faced resistance from the KLA in Likovac-Obrinje area, saying that 47 Yugoslav soldiers and policemen were killed.
 According to the BBC, on September 24th the Yugoslav army captured at least 6 villages in central Drenica.
 At the beginning of the offensive, Yugoslav forces started shelling the Dlilaj compound from the direction of Likovac and on 26th September, it was shelled with various types of artillery and mortars.
 As a result, most of inhabitants fled to escape the shelling.
 For the next several days, Obrinje was under effective Yugoslav control and many abuses were carried out against Albanian population.
-JSO was also reported being present during offensive, they were commanded by Franko Simatović often appearing in other military police units carrying large knives.
+JSO was also reported being present during the offensive, they were commanded by Franko Simatović often appearing in other military police units carrying large knives.
 There were reports by the local population seeing them near Obrinje.
 The JSO had a reputation of being ruthless.
-Serbian police officers who were with them for 6 months in Dečan, in an interview with Human Rights Watch, they said: "Frenki's man kill everything.
+Serbian police officers who were with them for 6 months in Dečan, in interview with Human Rights Watch, they said: "Frenki's man kill everything.
 Believe me you don't want to see them".
 On 25th September, 5 Serbian police officers were killed by the detonation that was placed by the KLA.
 The KLA sometimes attacked the Serbian police and then retreated towards villages.
-On 26th September, Serbian special forces killed 21 civilians as retaliation in Gornje Obrinje.
+This triggered serbian forces to commit massacre in Gorne Obrinje as retaliation on 26th September killing 21 civilians.
 On 27th September, HMW researchers and journalists arrived and documented the massacre that happened in the village, garnering attention from Western media.